Rust-GPU/SPIRV-Tools/porting-plan.md

 - Keep a benchmark guardrail (hyperfine/criterion) in CI or nightly to watch for regressions.
 - [x] Document rollback/roll-forward instructions and env toggles for downstream users.

+## Upcoming Milestone: Validator Default Enablement
+Flip the Rust validator on by default across CLI/FFI while keeping an escape hatch.

+Planned tasks:
+- Add a rollout flag/env to enable the Rust validator by default in CLI/FFI with a clear C++ fallback.
+- Wire the validator toggle through CMake/Bazel build glue so downstreams inherit the default.
+- Update CLI help/docs to describe the Rust-default behavior and override knobs.
+- Keep the corpus/ctest parity runner in CI to guard the rollout and document rollback steps.

 ## Active Milestone: Structural Validator Rules
 Enforce target-environment specific structural rules and reuse validated modules across interfaces.